- What personal data we collect from you when you use our website, apps, visit our stations, contact us or use our services, or WiFi;

 Sharing data with third parties

-If you have agreed to receive information for survey or research purposes, we may share your contact details with a limited number of parties, but only for the reasons you have agreed to.
+If you have agreed to receive information for purposes, we may share your contact details with a limited number of parties, but only for the reasons you have agreed to.
 We may also share data in order to provide joint services or tickets.

 4.4 Revenue Protection and Penalty Fares

 We may collect a range of personal detail during the course of revenue protection activity.
 This may include name, address, data of birth, proof of ID such as, journey details, payment details, physical descriptions and other information you provide to support an appeal.

 We only use this information for the administration of the Penalty Fares scheme, revenue protection, collection of unpaid fares, fraud prevention and the prosecution of travel offences.
 Sharing data with third parties

 - Penalty Services Limited if you appeal a Penalty Notice issued to you

 - Passenger Focus if you have asked them to act on your behalf under a complaint handling procedure.
 Requests from ombudsmen are dealt with on a case-by-case basis to ensure that any such disclosure is lawful in accordance with Data Protection Law

 - We may also share information with other Train Operating Companies for the purpose of fraud prevention, to operate joint services or under National Rail Conditions.
 We will only do this where there is a formal data sharing agreement is in place, or where an ad hoc request is received this will be dealt with on a case-by-case basis to ensure that any such disclosure is lawful in accordance with Data Protection Law

 On our stations, we maintain Customer Help and Information Points and calls are linked directly to our Control Centre or to National Rail Enquiries.
 Calls are recorded and monitored, but no advance notice is given as this could result in a delay in providing assistance.